Fisher matrix forecasts on the astrophysics of galaxies during the epoch of reionisation from the 21-cm power spectra: Fiducial simulation and mock observations

 In addition to exploring the possible constraints on our fiducial model from the 21-cm PS we also consider the improvements that are achievable with a joint analysis of both the 21-cm PS and the UV LFs.

 In addition to updates on the SNe feedback (see section \ref{sec:SNe}), \cite{Dragons19} explored different implementations of dust attenuation in \meraxes.
 Here, we adopt the parameterisation for the UV optical depth that depends on the dust-to-gas ratio \citep{Charlot2000} of the galaxies.
 The model differentiates between a short-lived birth cloud of the stars as well as the interstellar medium (ISM) of the galaxy.
 Photons are absorbed by both the birth cloud (albeit for a short while until it gets depleted by star formation) and the ISM.
-The free parameters of \meraxes~-- particularly the ones impacting the galaxy physics -- have been calibrated \citep[see][]{Dragons19, Balu2022} to their fiducial values against infrared excess (IRX)-$\beta$, UV LFs, and stellar mass functions at $z>5$.
+The free parameters of \meraxes -- particularly the ones impacting the galaxy physics -- have been calibrated \citep[see][]{Dragons19, Balu2022} to their fiducial values against infrared excess (IRX)-$\beta$, UV LFs, and stellar mass functions at $z>5$.

 The blue curves in Fig. \ref{fig:LFs} are the UV LFs from our calibrated simulation.
-The error bars are determined by multiplying our simulated UV LF data by the corresponding fractional uncertainty on each data point from the \cite{Bouwens2021} observational data after converting to a \cite{Kroupa2002} IMF using the \textsc{python} module \textsc{astrodatapy}\footnote{\href{https://github.com/qyx268/astrodatapy}{https://github.com/qyx268/astrodatapy}}.
+The error bars are determined by multiplying our simulated UV LF data by the corresponding fractional uncertainty on each data point from the \cite{Bouwens2021} observational data.
 In addition to the 21-cm PS, we thus have 6 UV LFs from $z\in[5, 10]$.